steedos/steedos-platform/README.md

 ## Licence

-Steedos Platform is licensed under the MIT.
+Steedos Platform is licensed under the APGL 3.0.
 Everyone can build and distribute steedos apps for free.

 ## Keep in Contact